 Health Care Finance

-Health care finance is a core specialization of Buchalter Nemer’s nationally-renowned bank and finance practice.
-We represent health care lenders of all kinds, from health care receivable factors to health care finance companies, to regional banks, to large international banks, in both asset-based and cash flow transactions.
+Health care finance is a core specialization of Buchalter’s nationally-renowned bank and finance practice.
+We represent health care lenders of all kinds, from health care receivable factors to health care finance companies, from regional banks to large international banks, in both asset-based and cash flow transactions.
 We have represented clients in finance transactions across the spectrum of the health care industry, including device manufacturers, pharmaceutical companies, hospitals, acute and long term care facilities, drug store chains, health care staffing companies, and independent physician associations, among others.
 In addition to our general commercial finance expertise, we are able to assist our health care lender clients in performing legal due diligence on their health care borrowers, including verification of proper licensing, certifications and compliance with applicable health care laws and regulations.
-Our attorneys are also expert in perfecting security interests in, and creating mechanisms for dominion and control over, health care receivables, including both governmental and non-governmental receivables, as well as special governmental program receivables such as disproportionate share hospital payments.
+Our attorneys are also expert in perfecting security interests in, and creating mechanisms for dominion and control over health care receivables, including both governmental and non-governmental receivables, as well as special governmental program receivables such as disproportionate share hospital payments.
 In addition to our lender-representation practice, we also represent health care borrowers in financing transactions.
 Our vast experience in what are “market” terms and provisions allows us to provide such borrower-side representation most efficiently to protect the borrower’s interests.

 Real Estate and Real Estate Finance